a6h15hek/CrimeRegistrationChatbot/README.md

 - Phishing
 - Cell Phone Missing / Theft
 - Vehical Missing / Theft
-- **more crime dataset can be added chabot automatically use it learn for themselves**
+- **more crime dataset can be added, Chabot automatically use it learn for themselves**

 ## Installation
 To install the application Linux subsystem enabled.